DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-wifi/wifi-config.rst

 Your particular controller hardware (a separate controller or your cell phone) may be able to use either or both depending on the controller you choose.
 This tutorial covers WiFi configuration, for Bluetooth click **here**.

-.. todo:: link needed for Add Bluetooth link above
+.. todo:: LOW - link needed for Add Bluetooth link above

 Connection Type: Direct to Command Station or through JMRI
 ============================================================